fachry-isl/fachry-isl.github.io/_posts/2023-1-30-idx_loan_project.md

 ![png](/assets/images/idx2022_files/output_106_0.png)

 ### Hyperparameter tuning
-In this step we will do hyperparameter tuning, in this step I will only try hyperparameter tuning on LR model to make it short since it produce the best F1-score from the previous recap
+In this step, we will do hyperparameter tuning I will only try hyperparameter tuning on the LR model to make it short since it produces the best F1 score from the previous recap
 #### Logistic Regression
 ```python
 lr_tuning = LogisticRegression(random_state=42)